Last compiled: 2023-09-05 15:26:25.305239

 shape = "Type of drive train")

-When the categorical variable is mapped to shape
+When the categorical variable is mapped to shape, three

 types of drive train are assigned to different pointer shapes, and are